solive127/Fabric/README.md

-<h1>Microsoft Fabric Projectt</h1>
+<h1>Microsoft Fabric Project</h1>

 <h2>Description</h2>

-Built an end-to-end data analytics solution using Microsoft Fabric to model and visualize healthcare data, focusing on patient encounters, diagnoses, and provider performance.
+*Built an end-to-end data analytics solution using Microsoft Fabric to model and visualize healthcare data, focusing on patient encounters, diagnoses, and provider performance.

 Designed and implemented a star schema with a central fact table (patient visits) and multiple dimension tables (patients, providers, dates, diagnoses) to enable efficient slicing and high-performance querying.